In a Reader’s Digest issue from April 1981, a man named Louis De V. Day, Jr., told an interesting story in an article called Pennomena.

 If you’d like more examples of how to create exciting and engaging content, then make sure to check out my “21 Types of Content People Crave”.

-My book “51 Content Marketing Hacks” has been nominated for the 2016 Small Business Book Awards.
+My book “51 Content Marketing Hacks” was nominated for the 2016 Small Business Book Awards.